eugenius1/eugenius1.github.io/b/i-did-a-clinical-trial-and-survived.md

 There is some restriction on what can be brought in before going in, mostly to stop external food and drink.
 Inside we got set meals which were really good; I have no complaints.
 Weirdly enough, everyone gets vegetarian meals on their first day.
 The first day and night of standardised meals prepared us to a baseline state, so to speak, before dosing.

 My cohort was the first for the study, at least in the UK.
 There were 5 of us and in the same ward.
-I was the youngest, at 21, with the other 4 men being in their 30s and one in his 40s.
+I was the youngest, at 21, with one man in his 40s and the rest in their 30s.
 The eldest man told me that he has been doing one trial per year for about a decade!

-brief physical examination
-weighed, vital signs measured
-blood and urine samples

-books and newspapers to read, video games to play, TV to watch and board games to play.
-There was also decent WiFi for browsing although I ended up using my hotspot to watch Netflix in HD.
+There were some brief medical tests and blood and urine samples before getting independent time to do anything.
+The common room had **a relaxed atmosphere** with books and newspapers to read, video games to play, TV to watch and board games to play.
+I was able to do my studies on my laptop comfortably.
+There was also decent WiFi for browsing although I ended up using my phone's hotspot to watch Netflix in HD during dinner.

-more men than women.
-Women who do are mostly post child bearing age.

-man got ill, bed-ridden.
-His food was brought to his bed
+I noticed there are definitely **more men than women** in the centre.
+The women there were mostly past child-bearing age, except for one woman who must have been in her 20s.
+Apart from pregnancy, a reason why women are less prefered to men is because of having more hormonal changes which can skew results.

+Some were there for a trial involving heart-related medication and one was about to start one that restricted them from driving.
+That night I heard that **a man got ill** and was so bedridden that his food had to be brought to his bed.
+The nurses did take care of him but the study doctor hadn't been reached.

-In the morning, one of my cohort would be sent home as they are a reserve until the rest get dosed.
+In the morning, one person from my cohort would be sent home as they are a **reserve** until the rest get dosed.
 1 in 5 people end up being a reserve and the choice is usually based on medical test results.
 This reserve can go straight to be screened for another trial or the same trial but for another day.
-The reserve is paid for their time, **£225**.
+The reserve is paid **£225** for their time.

 The study drug was injected with a random choice between the two devices and also randomly chosen into either left or right, of either the upper arm, abdomen or thigh.
-I got left upper arm and didn't feel much of a sting at all; blood sample injections had more of a sting.
+I got left upper arm and didn't feel much of a sting at all and neither did the others; blood sample injections had way more of a sting.

-vital signs measured, ECG

 We were given yellow cards to have on us at all times to present to any medical staff or use one of the phone numbers to reach the study doctor.
+I was injected at 8:44 am and was told to try to be at the outpatient visits for checkup at the same time, probably for scheduling purposes to avoid long queues.

 # Restrictions

-Any restrictions I list here should only be taken as examples since generally they'll vary between different trials and different research units.
+Any restrictions I list here should only be taken as examples since generally they'll vary between different trials and different research units but most may be similar.
 My restrictions during the trial, mostly until the last visit:

 - no **medication** from 14 days before admission until the last visit, unless regular and prescribed
 - **only Paracetamol** for relief of pain and fever and after the Study Doctor's approval